-In Fig~\ref{fig:g2corner} we show the posterior distribution of selected lens mass and shear parameters.
-The distributions of candidate models are plotted in red contours, the distribution of the whole chain (i.e., both candidate and non-candidate models) are plotted in black contours.
+Figure~\ref{fig:g2corner} shows the posterior distribution of selected lens-mass and shear parameters.
+The distributions of candidate models are plotted in red contours, and the distribution of the whole chain (i.e., both candidate and noncandidate models) is plotted in black contours.
 We find that candidate models have a very round mass distribution of G2 with $q_{\rm G2,cand}=0.97_{-0.05}^{+0.02}$, while the general distribution of the chain is more uniformly distributed over the whole prior range: $q_{\rm G2,all}=0.77_{-0.12}^{+0.15}$.
 Similarly, the general distribution of $r_{\rm c, G2}$ is skewed towards a vanishing core radius (i.e., a singular PL profile).
 In order to produce only four images, a core radius of $r_{\rm c, G2, cand}=(0.14_{-0.04}^{+0.04})\arcsec$ is needed.
+This corresponds to a physical core size of $r_{\rm c, G2, cand}=(0.88_{-0.25}^{+0.25})$ kpc, which is in good agreement with typical observed core sizes in elliptical galaxies (see Sect.~\ref{sec:intro}).
 The candidate models are all found in the tail of the distribution.
 The shear strength of candidate models is $\gamma_{\rm ext,cand}=0.08_{-0.02}^{+0.02}$.
 This is a typical value for quadruply lensed quasars as shown by \citealt{Luhtaru2021}.